 refugee experiences ~ GOLD ~ The gold rush transformed a former convict colony into a first choice destination for free emigrants.
 Europeans, North Americans, South Americans, Indians, Chinese and Africans were among the thousands who answered the call of Australian gold.
 As an experiment in multiculturalism however, the gold fields were a failure.
 Fear and hatred of the Chinese miners led to violence and eventually, legislation to restrict their numbers.
+Often forgotten in gold rush history, Indigenous Australians were also greatly affected by the influx of migrants and the loss of land and culture.
 The immigration rush Hundreds and thousands of hopeful diggers rushed to Australia and transformed the population.
 Multicultural gold fields Diggers from all over the world created Australia’s first truly culturally diverse society on the gold fields.
 The New Gold Mountain Thousands of Chinese headed to Australia in search of fortune.
-Fear of the Chinese More than any other cultural group, the Chinese were singled out and despised on the gold fields.
-Stereotyping the Chinese Racist stereotypes fuelled the European diggers' sense of superiority.
+Anti-Chinese riots and rorts Fear and hatred of the Chinese soon escalated to violence.